 The amount of money you are entitled to for a TPD payout depends on the value of your superannuation insurance policy.
 Based on our many years of experience with successful claims, you could receive between $30,000 and $500,000.
 Some fortunate people who are eligible for multiple TPD payouts receive millions.

-Several factors can delay a TPD insurance payout, such as an insufficient medical history or failure to provide proper evidence of your disability.
-Accurately presenting the extent of your impairment is critical when making a claim, as it helps ensure you receive the maximum amount of compensation available.
+Several factors can delay a permanent disability TPD payment, such as an insufficient medical history or failure to provide proper evidence of your disability.
+Accurately presenting the extent of your impairment is critical to winning a claim.
 Other common reasons for delays include inaccurate policy information or incomplete paperwork.

 QSuper Denied Claim Reversal

 Emma had initially submitted a TPD claim for bipolar disorder with QSuper.
 This leading Australian super provider had taken six months to assess her case before rejecting the claim, causing significant emotional distress.
 Emma then had an unsuccessful appeal with the Australian Financial Complaints Authority.
 Aussie Injury Lawyers then took over her matter (on a 100% no win, no fee basis) and arranged an independent medical examination.
-Based on this report, we submitted a formal complaint to the insurer, had the decision overturned, and Emma received a payout of $500,000.
+Based on these medical reports, we submitted a formal complaint to the insurance provider, had the decision overturned, and Emma received a payout of $500,000.

 Jim, a school teacher in Tasmania, witnessed the horrific jumping castle accident on 16th December 2021 and suffered PTSD as a result.
 Consequently, he struggled to work as he felt his life had been “stolen from him”.
 Jim agreed to work with our skilled compensation legal team in March 2023, and in August, he received TPD compensation of more than $388,000.